mrvollger/k-mer-variant-phasing/README.md

 ## Usage

-First set of a configuration file.
+First set up a configuration file.
 See `config/config.yaml` for a commented example.
 Then run snakemake with the following command pointing to your configuration file.
 ```
 snakemake --profile profile/compute --configfile config/your_config.yaml